toshimitsu-o/FavouritePlacesIphoneApp/Readme.md

 - Add location attributes
 - Add eidt mode for place details
 - Add thumbnail image and location details to list row

+### Milestone 2

+- Add feature to load default place data for when there is no place data saved
+- Move some of delete and add processes to view model file

 ## Video